top of page

 For example, that means you should be able to:

-• change colours, contrast levels and fonts
+• change colours, contrast levels and fonts (depending on your browser or operating system settings)

 • navigate most of the website using just a keyboard